(The FRENCH REVOLUTION – continued)

 On March 29, 1794, Danton and a few of his allies were arrested.
 A phony trial was conducted, the judge himself fearing accusations against him by the Committee of Public Safety.
 Danton and his friends were accused of conspiring against the French people, of dealings with the Girondists, of attempting to restore the monarchy, embezzling state funds and other charges.
 They were guillotined on April 5, 1794.

-Robespierre's idea of virtue was devotion to the revolution, exemplified by those volunteering to risk their lives by joining the military.
+Robespierre continued with his idea of virtue as devotion to the revolution, exemplified by those volunteering to risk their lives by joining the military.
 He continued his celebration of the Supreme Being and acknowledgment of the immortality of the soul – to the applause of the Convention.
-He was one of those who thought in absolutes and was soon to say that he recognized only two parties: "virtuous citizens and bad citizens."
-By his fellow deputies he was called the incorruptible because he was uninterested in money and could not be bought.
+He was soon to say that he recognized only two parties: "virtuous citizens and bad citizens."
+Fellow deputies called him incorruptible because he was uninterested in money and couldn't be bought.
 Robespierre appeared to be giving his all to the welfare of the revolution, and whatever he did he justified in the name of serving France.